Gary Kessler Associates

 Over the years, I have written a few little software utilities that I have shared with some others and they have encouraged me to make them more readily available.

-Several of these programs are written in Perl.
-If you have a MacOS, Linux, or Unix system, a Perl interpreter is part of the operating system.
-For Windows users, you can run these programs in a Cygwin environment or, even easier, use one of the many Perl interpreters for Windows, such as Strawberry Perl.
+Most of these programs are written in Perl.
+If you have a MacOS X, Linux, or Unix system, a Perl interpreter is part of the operating system.
+For Windows users, you can run these programs in a Cygwin environment or, even easier, use one of the many Perl interpreters for Windows, such as Strawberry Perl or ActivePerl.

 See License and Warranty section below for additional information.

 - AIS BlackToolkit (12/04/2018): Two programs a preprocessor/user interface and NMEA encoder both written in Perl, contributed to the TrendMicro AIS BlackToolkit project at GitHub.

 AIS Tools (06/04/2023): A set of Perl scripts, as described below, to customize and parse NMEA 0183/ITU-R M.1371 sentences for AIS applications.
 All 27 message types can be created and parsed, plus nearly three dozen Type 6 and 8 Application-Specific Messages (ASMs).
 The README.TXT file provides details about the package and each file has a help message (use the -h or --help switch).
 These programs, although relatively stable, continue to be under development.
 See also my "AIS Research Using a Raspberry Pi" page.

 [MD5: c08668c7e3afc64b89ad0286d0dd59fe | SHA1: 99496cc743c2a176c7edbae4805b5bdebc2ff245]